 If you connect a Recoverer account to a Safe Account, you’ll immediately see the prompt to recover theSafe Account which one can dismiss, e.g. to explore the Account before recovering it.

-As mentioned above, a recovery transaction will alter current Safe Account ownership and threshold.
+As mentioned above, a recovery transaction will alter current Safe Account signer setup and threshold.

 Before execution, the Recoverer can see the delay period .
 Note: despite the recovery attempt being a proposal, a Recoverer will still need to pay gas and execute a transaction.
 Why?
 They publish the hash of the proposal on the blockchain for greater security.
 If you feel like you need a more in-depth explanation of the underlying process, refer to this article.